 - Collaborative Partners: Letters sourced from collaborative partners help in demonstrating that the proposed project will be beneficial to the service community.

 - Contributing Supporters: Letters written by contributing supporters demonstrate tangible resources being dedicated to the project.

 - Impacted Constituents: Letters written by impacted constituents help the funder in determining the benefits or repercussions of actions.

 Differences Between “Letter of Support” and “Letter of Recommendation”

-While the confusion may arise from the fact that both letters of support and letters of recommendation provide key information for reviewers of the funding agency, there still are differences that need to be clarified and understood to write either.
+While confusion may arise from the fact that both letters of support and letters of recommendation provide key information for reviewers of the funding agency, there still are differences between the two.

 Letter of Support

 |Demonstrates institutional commitment, collaboration or role in the project.||Requested during fellowship applications, mentored Career Development Awards, and other programs.|

 |Written by collaborators, key personnel, institutions, and other significant contributors to the research project.||Written by individuals who are not directly involved in the application.
 However, they must be familiar with the applicant’s qualifications.|

 |Letters of support are submitted as part of the grant application.||Letters of recommendation are submitted separately from the corresponding application.|